Warning: Warning: Product information is incomplete. in /home/gadgetwi/public_html/wp-content/themes/gadgetwiser/header.php on line 27

 • From bubbles for multitasking to a native desktop mode, it brings several new features.

-• Here's a complete roundup of all everything coming in Android 17.
+• Here's a complete roundup of everything coming in Android 17.

 While you are still waiting for Android 16, Google is already cooking the next version of its operating system.
-Android 17 update is just around the corner and Pixel owners will be the first to get it.
-From new multitasking bubbles to a long awaited desktop mode and return of lockscreen widgets.
+Android 17 update is just around the corner, and Pixel owners will be the first to get it.
+From new multitasking bubbles to a long-awaited desktop mode and the return of lockscreen widgets.
 Here’s everything you need to know about the Android 17 update.

 What is Android 17’s name?